 In an everyday capacity, the Sennheiser MOMENTUM True Wireless 3 has the right amount of touch sensitivity (Samsung, please take note.)
 The only time I experience misfires is when I remove the buds and have them in my hands—usually, it amounts to making paused audio start playing again.
 You can turn off the touch controls completely in the Smart Control app, but you lose out on some of the key features if you do that.

 Active noise cancellation (ANC)

 Play/pause or answer / end call

 Skip to next track

 Should you download the Smart Control app?

 As mentioned already the MOMENTUM True Wireless 3 requires some set up time.
 Sennheiser includes a QR code, or you can go to the Google Play Store or Apple Store to download the Smart Control app.
 Our test set immediately required a 21-minute firmware update (we’re reviewing version 2.3.9).
-So, yes you should download the Smart Control app at the very least for updates.
+So, yes, you should download the Smart Control app at the very least for updates.

 The included equalizer is not as detailed as we might like.
 It features three modifiable sliders that affect bass, mids, and treble up to 6dB in volume (up or down).
-Sennheiser does not specify which frequencies these bands alter, which makes it more difficult to really dial in your EQ.
-With that said, it lets you save your custom presets, which is handy.
+Sennheiser does not specify which frequencies these bands alter, which makes it more difficult to dial in your EQ.
+That said, it lets you save your custom presets, which is handy.
 It also has Bass Boost and Podcast presets you can toggle on and off.